Hero image for: Miasma: Trap Paths, Poison Data, and the Economics of AI Scraping

 Q Will this hurt SEO?

 A If robots.txt excludes reputable crawlers from the trap path and you only proxy the trap prefix, mainstream search engines should not enter the loop.
-Misconfiguration is the real risk—test staging first.
+Misconfiguration—accidentally exposing trap URLs in sitemaps, canonical tags, or internal nav—is the real SEO risk; pair with nofollow on trap anchors where appropriate and accessibility review so aria-hidden does not hide real navigation from screen readers.
+Test in staging and monitor Search Console / server logs after rollout.

 Q Can AI vendors adapt?